 An ongoing therapy group for lesbian, bisexual, transgender and heterosexual women to explore relationships, emotions and communication styles.
 Focuses on fostering honest feedback and development of intimacy between members with the goal of interpersonal growth.
 The Monday evening group meets at Fenway: South End and the Tuesday evening group meets at 1340 Boylston Street.
 Contact Jennifer McLain, MD at 617.927.6232 for more information.

 Cancer can be a terrifying and lonely experience.
 This weekly support group provides a safe space where LGBT people with cancer can meet others facing similar challenges, find comfort and companionship, and learn new ways to cope.
-Professionally run by a female and male clinician with psycho-oncology experience.
-Services will be provided at no charge to participants.
-Call Joyce Collier at 617.332.5777 for more information or to join.
-A collaboration of Fenway Health and Facing Cancer Together.
+Professionally run by a clinician with psycho-oncology experience.
+Services are offered at no charge to participants.
+Call Joyce Collier at 617.332.5777 for more information.

 Fenway Health offers free support groups for health promotion that are not therapy groups.
 These groups are designed to provide supportive discussions, education about healthier living, and to foster a sense of belonging and camaraderie among participants.

 A male-facilitated group for men who are bisexual or think they might be, meets the 2nd Tuesday of every month, 7:00 pm – 9:00 pm, at Fenway Health.
 People who want more information can email Charles Strauss at firstname.lastname@example.org.
 The group is free and confidential.

 The T-Social hosts twice-a-year events.
 Each event is a health fair and social event, for all who fall under the trans* umbrella.
 We have healthcare providers, agencies, community leaders, and others socializing with trans* and other gender non-conforming people in a safe and inclusive space.
 Contact Alex Solange at email@example.com or 617.927.6449 for more information.